vtisweden/java-projects/atap/docs/README.md

 ## Exploring ATAP functionality without MATSim

 The `se.vti.atap.minimalframework` package is meant for lightweight standalone experimentation.
 It depends neither on MATSim nor on any other code in this repository, meaning that it can be minimally used by copy & paste into any other Java project.
-There are two ways of using this package.

 At the package's top level, there are only interfaces and a single `Runner.java` class.
 The interfaces correspond to the terminology introduced in Flötteröd (2025).
 The `Runner.java` combines these interfaces in an ATAP assignment logic.
 This functions as a blueprint; to evaluate a concrete model, the corresponding interfaces need to be instantiated.
 The subpackage `defaults` provides limited default implementations.